vectorsize/lens/README.md

 $ open index.html
 ```

-# Rough Plans for this summer
+# Rough plans for this summer

 We'll turn this into a roadmap soon.